tsaad-dev/drafts/sr-fa/draft-saad-sr-fa-link.md

 # Forwarding Adjacency Links

 FA Link(s) can be created and supported by underlying FA LSPs.
 The FA link is of type point-to-point.
-FAs may be represented as either unnumbered or numbered links.
+FA links may be represented as either unnumbered or numbered.
 The nodes connected by an FA link do not usually establish a routing adjacency over the FA link.
-When FAs are numbered with IPv4 addresses, the local and remote IPv4 addresses come out of a /31 that is allocated by the LSR that originates the FA-LSP.
+When FA links are numbered with IPv4 addresses, the local and remote IPv4 addresses can come out of a /31 that is allocated by the LSR that originates the FA-LSP.
 For unnumbered FA link(s), other provisions may exist to exchange link identifier(s) between the endpoints of the FA.